Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, mistakes, and internal frustration.
-Although it’s essential to apply oneself in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and less desirable results.
+The majority of the time, commitment to too much can lead to burnout, errors, and internal discontent.
+As much as it is vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and the expected outcomes.

 - Practicing Time Management Techniques